Derpitron/whats4linux/README.md

 # Whats4Linux

-An unofficial whatsapp client for Linux built using the [whatsmeow](https://github.com/tulir/whatsmeow) library.
+An unofficial whatsapp client for Linux built using the [whatsmeow](https://github.com/tulir/whatsmeow) and wails library.

 ## License